-In the following article, Jarod Green, VP of Product Marketing at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses the importance of Continual Service Improvement (CSI), and a seven-step approach to implementation.
+In the following article, Jarod Green, VP of Service Management Strategy at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses the importance of Continual Service Improvement (CSI), and a seven-step approach to implementation.
 Jarod has more than 12 years of ITSM industry experience, and has published numerous white papers, research articles, and blogs, and delivers innovative IT-focused presentations at events around the world.

 There’s no shortage of industry averages and benchmark surveys for service desk leaders to consume for decision support.
 The pursuit of these metrics, however, presents a challenge for many IT organizations, because service excellence is a contextual, moving target.
 There are many variables that determine IT performance relative to other organizations – mainly budget, resources, vertical industry, and business goals and objectives.